ilijamt/vault-plugin-secrets-gitlab/README.md

 ### Force rotation of the main token
 If the original token that has been supplied to the backend is not expired.
 We can use the endpoint bellow to force a rotation of the main token.
+This would create a new token with the same expiration as the original token.

 ```shell
 vault put gitlab/config/rotate